 - Pre heat oven to 425 degrees.
 Line a rimmed baking sheet with parchment paper.
 Set aside.

-- In the bowl of a food processor, pulse together for a few seconds flour, baking powder, salt, sugar.
+- In the bowl of a food processor, pulse together for a few seconds flour, baking powder, baking soda salt, sugar.
 Add in butter and pulse until mixture resembles coarse sand.
 Turn mixture out into a large bowl.
 Make a well and slowly pour in buttermilk.
 With cold hands, mix the flour mixture and buttermilk until a dough comes together.
+It should be very shaggy and loose.

 Turn out on a lightly floured surface.
-Work the dough until it comes together to form a rough rectangle.
+Work the dough into a rough rectangle.
 Using a bench scraper, fold the dough into thirds, bringing down the top third into the middle and the bottom third into the center as well- like folding a piece of paper to put in an envelope.
 Wrap in plastic.
 Chill for 15 minutes.

 - While biscuit dough is chilling, combine all ingredients for berry mixture ( all berries through water) in a heavy sauce pan.
 Bring to a boil then reduce heat to a simmer and let the berries cook, covered for 15 minutes.
 If mixture becomes too thick, add more water and a bit more lemon juice.
 You can make this ahead of time and warm up just before assembling the shortcakes.

 - Remove the dough from the fridge.
 On a lightly floured surface, unwrap the biscuit dough.
 With a floured rolling pin, roll out the dough until it is about 3/4 inch thick.
 With a glass or a biscuit cutter, cut biscuits into 3″-4″ rounds.
 Place biscuits on prepared baking sheet lined with parchment paper.
-Brush tops of biscuits with melted butter.
-Bake biscuits for 15 minutes or until golden brown and layers are visible.
+Brush tops of biscuits with heavy cream and dust with sugar.
+Bake biscuits for 18-20 minutes or until golden brown and layers are visible.
 Prior to baking- if the dough gets too warm after rolling out, chill the biscuits for a minute or two.

 - To assemble: